-If more nutrient-dense diets improve health, hospitals and insurance companies alike are hoping to show a return on investment in the health care industry.
-Healthier eating should lead to a reduction in ER visits, hospital re-admissions, and medications.
+If more nutrient-dense diets improve health, hospitals and insurance companies alike are hoping to show a positive return on investment in the health care industry because healthier eating should lead to a reduction in ER visits, hospital re-admissions, and medications.

-ProMedica’s Food Pharmacy in Toledo, Ohio allows patients to fill a prescription for food just as they would for medications at a pharmacy.
-The Food Pharmacy is stocked with food that is selected by experts to positively impact the patient’s health.
-ProMedica also opened Market on the Green, a full-service grocery store in a designated food desert that lacked easy access to healthy foods.
+ProMedica’s Hunger as a Health Issue in Toledo, Ohio screens patients for food-insecurity when they are admitted into the hospital.
+Patients who screen positive receive several days of healthy food at discharge and can return once a month to Market on the Green to restock with food that is selected by experts to positively impact the patient’s health.
+Market on the Green is a full-service grocery store in a designated food desert that lacks easy access to healthy foods.
 The store offers nutrition education and is staffed by a job training program.

 Project Angel Heart prepares meals that meet the medical and dietary needs of those who are critically ill.
 Meals are then delivered to the patient’s residence which allows them to remain in their home which helps reduce the burden of medical expenses.

-The problem is that eating healthy isn’t as easy as taking a pill.
-For some, healthy foods simply aren’t available.
+Eating a healthy diet isn’t as easy as taking a pill.
+For many Americans, healthy foods simply aren’t available.
 And if they are, they aren’t affordable.
 Healthier diets — diets rich in fresh produce and lean proteins — generally cost more.
-Results from a processed-food study found that the unprocessed diet they fed participants cost 40% more than the ultra-processed diet.
+Results from a processed-food study found that the unprocessed diet fed to participants cost 40% more than the ultra-processed diet.

 Unfortunately, many American families don’t have more money to spend on food.
 According to the USDA, one out of every eight people does not have enough food to eat and many more do not have enough money to regularly afford healthy foods (USDA, Household Food Security in the United States in 2017).
 (Learn more about risks associated with food deserts in our Good Food Glossary.)

-An example is the allowance in the 2018 farm bill for food prescriptions based on the results of a pilot in Flint, Michigan.
+An example is the allowance in the 2018 Farm Bill for food prescriptions based on the results of a pilot in Flint, Michigan.
 The Hurley Children’s Hospital started prescribing fresh produce to help combat the health risks children were susceptible to because of exposure to lead in the drinking water.
-The result: children are increasing their daily intake of vegetables which before their participation, averaged less than one serving a day.
-If they eat a healthy diet early on, their chances for chronic disease diminish as they reach adulthood.
+This resulted in children increasing their daily intake of vegetables, which before their participation averaged less than one serving a day.
+There is evidence that if children eat a healthy diet early on, they are less likely to develop a chronic disease as they reach adulthood.

-Farm Fresh Rhode Island — An innovative food hub that operates a traditional aggregation and distribution enterprise.
+Farm Fresh Rhode Island — FFRI is an innovative food hub that operates a traditional aggregation and distribution enterprise.
 These revenue-generating businesses provide the infrastructure to support a myriad of programs aimed at improving health in the community while also boosting sales for area farmers.
 They work with the community through outreach, incentives, and educational programs to increase the accessibility and affordability of fresh, local foods.

-In the U.S., food has become essential medical care because our diet is unhealthy and our food system is inequitable.
-Not only are we observing surprising trends in health care delivery — doctors prescribing fruits & vegetables (supported by federal subsidies), hospitals planting farms, healthcare providers building grocery stores — our work at New Venture Advisors is increasingly being initiated directly and funded by health-related organizations.
+Not only are we observing surprising trends in health care delivery — doctors prescribing fruits and vegetables (supported by federal subsidies), hospitals planting farms, healthcare providers building grocery stores — our work at New Venture Advisors is increasingly being initiated directly and funded by health-related organizations.
 Their aim is to create food systems that support a healthy diet for all citizens.
-These are just a few of 15 recent projects we have embarked upon with health stakeholders at the head of the planning table:

 The Worcester Regional Food Hub — A collaborative effort between the Regional Environmental Council of Central Massachusetts and the Worcester Regional Chamber of Commerce, the food hub was made possible by the generous support of the Health Foundation of Central Massachusetts.
 Piloted as a kitchen incubator and aggregation hub in 2016, WRFH envisions a community where all people have access to affordable, local, healthy food, and seeks to enhance the regional economy through improved producer and consumer networks, targeted workforce development programs, and business incubation.
 New Venture Advisors helped develop a business plan for the hub’s initial growth and is now acting as an advisor for its third year of operation.